Maintenance is the provision of support (financial in nature) for wives, children or incapacitated husbands.

 Understand the documents, fees and process to file and serve a maintenance application.

 After you have filed your application, you and the respondent may be directed to attend mediation to try to resolve the case.
+For repeat applications for enforcement of maintenance, the parties may be referred by the court to attend a conciliation session conducted by a maintenance enforcement officer from the Maintenance Enforcement Division (MED) of the Insolvency and Public Trustee’s Office.
 If you reach a resolution, the case will end.
-If not, the case will proceed to a mention.
+If not, you will be asked to attend at the Mentions Court.

 Attend one or more mentions

-Both you and the respondent will have to attend a court mention before a judge, who will give you directions on the next steps to take to prepare the case for a hearing.
-There may be multiple mentions to ensure that a case is ready for hearing.
+Both you and the respondent will have to attend at the Mentions Court before a judge, who will give you directions on the next steps to take to prepare the case for a hearing if there is no resolution.
+There may be further mentions to prepare the case for a hearing.

 Attend a hearing